tocco/tocco-docs/framework/configuration/reports.rst

    * - Attribute
      - Description
    * - uniqueId
      - A unique id for the output template field.
-This is the ``unique_id`` on the ``Output_template_field`` entity.
+Will be mapped to the ``unique_id`` on the ``Output_template_field`` entity.
    * - outputTemplate
      - Defines to which output template this field belongs.
    * - snippetId
-     - Simple text which can be defined if the two fields with the same name must are used in the same output template.
+     - Simple text which can be defined if two or more fields with the same name are used in the same output template.
    * - title
      - A text resource key.
 The title of the output template field will be set with the corresponding text resource.
    * - sorting